cwrichardson/flurdymail/README.md

 _**[Chris Richardson]**_

-## TL;DR — Launch the Stack To launch the entire stack and deploy
+## TL;DR — Launch the Stack

-a Flurdy primary (and, optionally, backup) email server on AWS, click on one of the **Launch Stack** links below.
-When you're done, point your DNS entries for webmail.example.com and phpmyadmin.example.com (replaced with your correct domain names) to the load balancer.
+To launch the entire stack and deploy a Flurdy primary (and, optionally, backup) email server on AWS, copy the directory structure and files from mirovoy-cf-helpers to a private S3 bucket. click on one of the **Launch Stack** links below and enter the necessary parameters.
+In about 20 minutes, you should have everything up and running, and you can go update your DNS entries.

 *Caveat emptor*, you should not do this unless you're familiar both with the Flurdy email server setup, and AWS CloudFormation.

+*NB*: You must have a [Route53] Hosted Zone for the domain in which the mail servers will be put.

 *NB*: If you enable phpMyAdmin or Roundcube support, you *must* create a certificate in [AWS Certificate Manager].
 The certificate